 Bed bugs can only live a short amount of time when the temperature reaches 118 degrees Fahrenheit, and they die immediately at temperatures of 122 degrees Fahrenheit.
 During a heat treatment, a room infested with bed bugs is heated to a very high temperature in order to kill all bed bugs, as well as any eggs that have been laid.

-A bed bug exterminator uses specialized equipment to heat a room to the appropriate temperature, and several thermometers will be monitored to ensure that the infested area reaches the appropriate level of heat for the necessary amount of time.
+A bed bug exterminator like the bed bug exterminator nyc uses specialized equipment to heat a room to the appropriate temperature, and several thermometers will be monitored to ensure that the infested area reaches the appropriate level of heat for the necessary amount of time.

 Hiring a bed bug exterminator for heat treatment is recommended when you want to get rid of the bed bugs in your home as quickly as possible.
 Many people also like the fact that a heat treatment eliminates bed bugs and their eggs in just one session.
 See the Perth termite treatment price here.